Scott Derrickson: Career

+has repeatedly been named “The Scariest Movie of All Time According to Science” by the Science of Scare project, which measures the heart rates and heart rate variences of audience members as the they watch 50 of the scariest horror films ever made.

-Deliver Us from Evil is a 2014 American supernatural horror film directed by Derrickson and produced by Jerry Bruckheimer.
-The film is officially based on a 2001 non-fiction book entitled Beware the Night by former police Sergeant Ralph Sarchie and Lisa Collier Cool, and its marketing campaign highlighted that it was "inspired by actual accounts".
-The film was released on July 2, 2014, and grossed $87.9 million against a $30 million budget.
+Deliver Us from Evil (2014) was produced by Jerry Bruckheimer, and is based on a 2001 non-fiction book entitled Beware the Night by former police Sergeant Ralph Sarchie and Lisa Collier Cool; its marketing campaign highlighted that it was "inspired by actual accounts".
+It was released on July 2, 2014, and grossed $87.9 million against a $30 million budget.

 Derrickson next directed the film Doctor Strange, based on the Marvel Comics property and part of the Marvel Cinematic Universe.
 It was released in November 2016.
 The film was a commercial and critical success.
+It received the award for Best Comic-To-Film Motion Picture at the 43rd Saturn Awards, and received an Academy Award nomination for Best Visual Effects.

 In December 2018, it was announced that Derrickson would direct the Doctor Strange sequel entitled Doctor Strange in the Multiverse of Madness which was planned for a May 2021 release.
 In January 2020, Derrickson announced that he had stepped away from directing duties as a result of unspecified creative differences, after which Sam Raimi took over.
 Derrickson remained involved with the film as an executive producer.

-In March 2020, it was announced that Derrickson had been hired to write and direct Skydance Media's Bermuda Triangle action-adventure, Bermuda, starring Chris Evans.

-In May 2020, Derrickson was announced as the director of a sequel to Jim Henson's 1986 film Labyrinth.
-Maggie Levin will join him in writing the script for the movie.
-More recently, it was announced that Derrickson signed a first look deal with Blumhouse Television.
+Derrickson's departure from the film allowed him to put more focus on The Black Phone.